geoschem/geos-chem/.github/ISSUE_TEMPLATE/request-a-new-feature.md

 ---
 name: Request a new GEOS-Chem feature
-about: Template for users to request new features in GEOS-Chem
+about: Use this template to request a new feature for GEOS-Chem.
 title: "[FEATURE REQUEST]"
 labels: feature
 assignees: ''